top of page

 After a decade with Phantom Planet, Jacques signed a coveted publishing deal with Sony/ATV Publishing.
 During this production bootcamp, he penned and produced hundreds of songs––from Hip-Hop to Pop to Country––alongside talents like Julia Michaels, Rachel Platton, and numerous others, landing dozens of high-profile syncs for NBC, Ferrero Rochet, and Apple, just to name a few.
 It was during this time that he recognized a desire to delve deeper into his craft and complete his music degree at the Thornton School of Music.

 After successfully completing the SMPTV program, Jacques was selected to attended the distinguished Sundance Lab for Music and Sound Design at Skywalker ranch, and procured an additional music position for the HBO series, “Animals.”
-Jacques has since worked as an additional writer for Netflix’s, “Insatiable,”and Amazon’s “Lorena”and “Absentia.”
+Jacques has worked as an additional writer for Netflix’s, “Insatiable,”and Amazon’s “Lorena” and “Absentia.”
 In 2016 Jacques attended Sundance with the documentary “Bad Reputation” and was slated to appear at South by South West in 2020 with his film “For Madmen Only.”
-Most recently, Jacques delivered an original template material for a full score on the Blumhouse/Amazon horror series “Welcome to the Blumhouse,” and will be commencing his tenth feature project later this month.

 bottom of page